Gamma-ray burst pulse structures and emission mechanisms: Data Analysis

 \subsection{Sample selection}

 We use data obtained by the {\it Fermi} Gamma-Ray Burst Monitor (GBM), which includes 12 NaI and 2 BGO detectors covering roughly the energy range between 8 keV to 40 MeV \citep{meegan2009}.
 We define the basic unit of a burst morphology as a `pulse', which is considered as an individual emission episode.
-Ideally, a pulse's count-rate should start to rise from the background level, reach a peak and then decay to background levels.
-Therefore, most of the pulses have overlapping emission activities that can cause subdominant variations.
-The pulse duration is defined as the time interval from the peak count rate to half of the peak count rate on both the ascending (rise) and descending (decay) portions of the pulse.
-We denote the duration of a pulse as the source interval.
+This is part of the light curve that rises, reaches a peak, and decays.
+Due to the variability in the pulse structures in GRBs, the method for pulse demarcations has been mostly visual in the previous studies.
+As the reproducibility of pulses is of prominent importance, we have made specific criteria for the count rate to ensure that the general pulse envelope can be identified.